Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 )

-To perform study simulations for instance for power or probability-of-success evaluation, one need to assume (different) effect rates in the \(2\) active treatment arms, which need to be defined in a matrix-object.
-For binary data, die effectMatrix refers to the actual event rate in each arm, but not to the the difference in event rates between control and active treatment arms.
-Further, number of iterations needs to be defined in advance.
+To perform study simulations for, e.g., the evaluation of power or probability-of-success, effect rates in the \(2\) active treatment arms must be assumed and specified in a matrix.
+For binary data, the effectMatrix refers to the event rate assumed in each arm.
+In addition, we set the (maximum) number of iterations for the simulations in advance.

 # set number of iterations to be used in simulation